kintone-labs/kintone-java-sdk/docs/reference/authentication.md

 | Name| Description |
 | --- | --- |
-| username | The username is able to authenticate on kintone app.
+| username | The username used for basic authentication with kintone.
-| password | The password is able to authenticate on kintone app.
+| password | The password used for basic authentication with kintone.

 **Sample code**